 CFI has developed the following policies based on the nature of our business.
 Please note that we base our operations on your reservations and pay for services accordingly.
 Please take your reservation seriously.
 Since we work with small participant groups, secure services in small, rural towns, and schedule our staff, equipment and food purchasing far in advance, we have a limited number of seats and dates.
 Please make every effort to show up for this trip once you have registered.

-Notify us of cancellation in writing by mail, fax or email AND also, please phone the CFI Office to cancel; we check our answering machine regularly when the office is closed.
+Notify us of cancellation in writing by mail, fax, or email, as well as, by calling us at the CFI Office.
+We check our answering machine regularly when the office is closed.
 Please note that our staff does not carry cell or satellite phones and cannot be reached during a trip.
 If you cancel, any gear rental fees paid to CFI are non-refundable and non-transferable.